102 Easy Ways to Lower Post-Prandial Blood Sugar Without Meds

 15. Don’t skip Don’tfast – A High Protein Breakfast Prevents Surging Sugar All Day

 16. Time your meals earlier relative to bedtime.
-This also prevents gastric reflux and heartburn.
+This also prevents gastric reflux and heartburn and makes for uninterrupted sleep.

 17. Practice intermittent fasting (with medical supervision, especially if on medications for diabetes and hypertension) – How to do Intermittent Fasting